RuifMaxx/ChatGPT-API-WebUI/readme.md

 # Chat-GBT-WebUI

-the minimum webpage implement of to Call ChatGPT API
+the minimum webpage implement of to Call ChatGPT API.

 ## Preview